Step 1

 Know why trade-in is lower

-A shop must plan for inspection, reconditioning, liability, payment cost, stale inventory, and profit margin before making a trade-in offer.
+A shop must plan for inspection, reconditioning, liability, payment cost, and stale inventory before making a trade-in offer.